 Set a Benchmark

 Employers are required to set a hiring benchmark.
 They can do this by one of two methods.
 First, they can create their benchmark based on the national percentage.
 This percentage comes from the veterans who are currently working.
 Second, if they don’t choose this first option, then they can create an individualized benchmark.
-This benchmark is simply based on their own perception of national data found within their state or region.
+This benchmark is simply based on their perception of national data found within their state or region.

 Invite Voluntary Self-Identification

 Voluntary self-identification is when a veteran voluntarily identifies as being a protected veteran.
 Employers simply invite voluntary self-identification by asking if the veteran would like to volunteer this information.
-So, basically, the rule is exactly what it sounds like.
+So, the rule is exactly what it sounds like.

 Comply with OFCCP Rules